Healthy Homes Assessment Days Bay

 What We Do

-As building inspectors we deal with all the issues associated with specialist house inspects.
-We are there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we handle all elements involved in expert house Inspections.
+We are here to make sure that you make the best decision when buying your next home.

-We value your money and conduct detailed examinations to make sure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning a house.
+We value your money We will conduct comprehensive inspections so you won’t get any unexpected or expensive expenses, which means you can relax and focus on the fun aspects of purchasing or owning your own house.

-We are specialised in a range of services to make sure you are completely aware of the state of any property you might be contemplating buying or selling in addition to other solutions.
+We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you may be considering buying or selling in addition to other services.

-We do not just cooperate with you, we also work with some large clients including the local authorities, banks and insurance firms.
-Evidently they appreciate this reassurance provided, by the data contained included in our reports on building inspections.
+Not only do we cooperate with you, we also have large clients including municipal councils and banks, and insurance firms.
+Evidently they appreciate this peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systematic approach to your property inspection and the latest software technology with digital photos embedded into the document, you are able to actually see any issues that may be identified.
-With our comprehensive report, it is easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+With our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into your report, you can actually see any issues found.
+With our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family and acquaintances.

 Comprehensive Home Reports